faster-cpython/ideas/3.12/interpreter_definition.md

 a custom DSL should be defined and the semantics of the bytecode instructions, and the instructions defined in that DSL.

-This decouples low-level details of dispatching and error handling from the semantics of the instructions, resulting in more maintainable code and a potentially faster interpreter.
+Generating the interpreter decouples low-level details of dispatching and error handling from the semantics of the instructions, resulting in more maintainable code and a potentially faster interpreter.

 It also provides the ability to create and check optimizers and optimization passes from the semantic definition, reducing errors.